THE SYRIAN SERIES, DAY 8

 UMAYYAD MOSQUE

-Also known as the great mosque of Damascus, it was built on the site of a Christian Basilica in 634, after the Muslim conquest of the city.
-There are scriptures dating back to the same century which say the building contains the head of John The Baptist.
+Also known as the Great Mosque of Damascus, it was built on the site of a Christian Basilica in 634.
+Scriptures dating back to that century claim the building contains the head of John the Baptist.
+A must-see stop on any trip to Damascus.

 A day in Damascus